-Any stockholder proposals submitted pursuant to the SEC's Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the 2013 Annual Meeting of Stockholders must be received by the Company on or before 2013.
-Such proposals must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
+Any stockholder proposals submitted pursuant to the SEC's Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the 2012 Annual Meeting of Stockholders must be received by the Company on or before and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
 Any such proposal should be mailed to: Richard A. Petrocelli, Secretary of the Company at 535 Madison Avenue, New York, New York 10022.

-Stockholder proposals or director nominations to be presented at the 2013 Annual Meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not less than ninety (90) days in advance of the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the previous year's Annual Meeting of Stockholders.
-For the Company's 2013 Annual Meeting of Stockholders, the Company must receive such proposals and nominations no later than May 23, 2013.
-If the date of the Annual Meeting has been changed by more than thirty (30) calendar days from the date contemplated at the time of the previous year's proxy statement, stockholder proposals or director nominations must be so received not later than the tenth day following the day on which such notice of the date of the 2013 Annual Meeting of Stockholders or such public disclosure is made.
+Stockholder proposals or director nominations to be presented at the 2012 Annual Meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not less than ninety (90) days in advance of the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the previous year's Annual Meeting of Stockholders.
+For the Company's 2012 Annual Meeting of Stockholders, the Company must receive such proposals and nominations no later than .
+If the date of the Annual Meeting has been changed by more than thirty (30) calendar days from the date contemplated at the time of the previous year's proxy statement, stockholder proposals or director nominations must be so received not later than the tenth day following the day on which such notice of the date of the 2012 Annual Meeting of Stockholders or such public disclosure is made.
 Proposals must also comply with the other requirements contained in the Company's By-laws, including supporting documentation and other information.
 Proxies solicited by the Company will confer discretionary voting authority with respect to these proposals, subject to SEC rules governing the exercise of this authority.